 ‘providing trauma informed, asset based advocacy to women in Tees Valley experiencing multiple disadvantages, and specifically women selling sex on the street’.

-A dedicated wrap around service aimed at women who were/are sex workers/sexually exploited providing bespoke one to one support
+A dedicated wrap around service for women who were/are sex workers/sexually exploited providing bespoke one to one support.

 Support for other women experiencing multiple disadvantages, such as those with learning difficulties, mental health problems, or who are experiencing poverty and homelessness but who are not involved in sex work.

 The Liberty Team work with women aged 18+ who sex work across Stockton and Middlesbrough with women across Teesside who are being sexually exploited or groomed by groups or individuals.